BrianRivera22/configure_AD/README.md

 <img src="https://github.com/BrianRivera22/configure_AD/blob/main/AD%20Implementation%20%26%20PowerShell%20User%20Creation/5.png"/>
 </p>
 <p>
-Once the settings are saved navigate back to the virtual machines homepage and give Client-1 a restart by checking its box and clicking "Restart"
+Once the settings are saved navigate back to the virtual machine's homepage and give client-1 a restart by checking its box and clicking "Restart".
-When Client-1 has restarted, remote desktop into Client-1 using its public IP address.
+When client-1 has restarted, remote desktop into client-1 using its public IP address.
 </p>
 <br />